solresol/python-programming-101-cwe-materials/curriculum/02-materials/lesson.md

 ```

 # It is possible to invoke the terminal
 # with the use of "!" (bang).
 For example
-# a list of the # exisiting files under
+# a list of the # existing files under
 # the current path can be obtained
 # as follows:

 !ls